llvm/mlir-www/website/content/getting_started/TestingGuide.md

 #### How to Identify What Needs Documentation?
-A good rule of thumb is to think of yourself six months from now and ask: "What might be difficult to understand without comments?"
+Think of yourself six months from now and ask: _"What might be difficult to understand without comments?"_

-If you expect something to be tricky for future-you, it’s likely to be tricky for others encountering the test for the first time.
+If you expect something to be tricky for "future-you", it’s likely to be tricky for others encountering the test for the first time.

 #### Making Tests Self-Documenting